Kindergarten friendships aren’t something to be shrugged off. Instead, they’re crucial experiences in a child’s development.

-Parents might assume that children make friends as naturally as the breath in and out.
-After all, kids on a playground will often just coalesce in playfull groups without provocation.
-But while kids can make friends, they might not know how to make new friends.
-And the bar can be raised even higher when considering how to make friends at a new school friendship.
+Parents might assume that children make friends as naturally as the breathe in and out.
+After all, kids on a playground will often coalesce into playful groups without provocation.
+But that doesn’t mean that making friends is always easy for kids, and the bar can be raised even higher when considering how to make friends at a new school.
 But every school friend a child makes represents an important aspect of their development.
 Kids are going to spend most of their day around their classmates, so having the emotional intelligence and social skills to make friends is important.

-“Throughout childhood and adolescence, we spend much of our time in the company of peers, and children’s social worlds are complicated and fascinating,” explains Catherine Bagwell, professor of psychology at Oxford College of Emory University.
+“Throughout childhood and adolescence, we spend much of our time in the company of peers, and children’s social worlds are complicated and fascinating,” says Catherine Bagwell, Ph.D., a professor of psychology at Oxford College of Emory University.
 She studies children’s social development, especially the significance of their relationships with peers and friends, and is the author of Friendships in Childhood and Adolescence.
-“There is good evidence that friends and friendships can have profound effects not only on social and emotional development but also in domains such as mental health and academic adjustment.”
+“There is good evidence that friends and friendships can have profound effects not only on social and emotional development, but also in domains such as mental health and academic adjustment.”

 Friendship is an indispensable part of childhood and adolescent development, teaching coping and cooperative skills that children will use for the rest of their lives.
 “Parents need to recognize that relationships with friends are not mere niceties — that children with good friends have many advantages,” says Bagwell.
 Her suggestion?
 Make it a priority to help children be successful in peer relationships.